 - Eating lunch together on break

-No one is professional all the time, and if you can be friendly with your boss that will give you the opportunity to display your knowledge and skills in a new way.
+No one is professional all the time, and if you can be friendly with your boss, that will allow you to display your knowledge and skills in a new way.

 Always Arrive Early (Or At Least on Time)